SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 > 4\. pisteúō means **&ldquo;to trust&rdquo; (also &ldquo;to obey&rdquo;)**, &ldquo;to believe&rdquo; (words), and in the passive &ldquo;to enjoy confidence&rdquo; (cf. the later sense &ldquo;to confide in&rdquo;). &mdash; The Theological Dictionary of the New Testament: Abridged in One Volume (**TDNT "Kittel"**)

 <a name="unlikely" href="#contents" style="font-size:2.1em;">🚶📜 5.
-The 80's version of the Gospel twists scripture to fit their incomplete doctrine like the cults do</a>
+The 80's version of the Gospel promotes numerous highly unusual, highly unlikely interpretations of Scripture</a>

 The 80's *&ldquo;Free Grace&rdquo;* movement promotes numerous highly unusual, highly unlikely interpretations of the New Testament because of their need to defend a mistaken understanding of the word alone in the phrase "faith alone."